 We’re as proud of our teamwork as you are of yours.
 An event in Huntsville brings together all aspects of our sporting community to assure that it’s a major success, from lodging services, first-class facilities, event management and the support and encouragement from community and civic leaders.
 We not only have outstanding places to play and spaces to stay, but Huntsville is rich in attractions for families and visitors.
 The Huntsville/Madison County Convention & Visitors Bureau is eager to team with you to show you all that we have to offer, and provide a memorable event for athletes, coaches, fans and families.

 Huntsville/Madison County CVB: Mark McCater (Convention Sales Manager)

 How to Get to Huntsville

-By Plane: Huntsville International Airport is just a 15-minute drive from downtown and is the perfect place for visitors looking to connect to Huntsville from destinations such as Atlanta, Dallas, Charlotte, Washington D.C., Houston, Chicago, and many more.
+By plane: Huntsville International Airport is just a 15-minute drive from downtown, and there are direct flights to Huntsville from destinations such as Atlanta, Dallas, Denver, Orlando, Charlotte, Washington D.C., Houston, Chicago and more.